rogelioprieto/linux-tips/_posts/2022-02-16-how-to-install-vscode-extensions-in-vscodium.md

     "itemUrl": "https://marketplace.visualstudio.com/items"
 }
 ```
-*Option two* Optionally, in a short way you can used sed command.
+*Option two* In a short way you can used sed command.

 ```bash
 sudo cp product.json product.json.BACKUP